 Another example of trail disdain goes something like this:

 When I first heard this pontification I wondered, "Are they suggesting bikeways are more dangerous than roads?!"
 Surprisingly yes, and some say exactly that.

 Hit Me With Your Best Shot

 To John Q. Public this can be confusing.
 He might rightly wonder, "How can bike trails be more perilous than road riding alongside 3000 lb. vehicles that are traveling at much greater speeds?"
 The answer lies in the type of danger one is suggesting here.
 Is it potential death?
 I think not.
 Though it is possible to fall off your bike in such a manner that you fatally break your neck, how likely is that on a smooth, multi-use trail?
-Is it more likely than getting mowed down by an inattentive or drunk or stressed or road-raged or [you fill in the blank] driver on the roads?
+Is it more likely than getting mowed down by an inattentive or drunk or stressed or road-raged driver on the road?
 No. Considering that most cyclists that wave this danger flag say they spend more time road riding, it's quite obvious that they are in the gravest danger of potential serious injury or death.

 So what's their point?
 Apparently it's that the danger they speak of is not necessarily life-threatening.
 In other words, it's any type of lesser accident: A collision with a jogger or walker or perhaps a dog.
 These are potential hazards which every experienced trail cyclist is most familiar with and is hardly fazed by.
 That's because they know how to ride defensively to avoid them.

 To the inexperienced trail user, or one who has never visited a trail, the news that trail riding is dangerous can be quite intimidating.
 The fear mongers don't bother to mention that proper trail use (following the trail rules or guidelines), along with defensive riding, go a long way toward making a trail ride a safe activity.